0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/ENV Variables/02_automation_two/README.md

 The idea of CodeDeploy is to use the special configuration file that a develoepr adds to the proejct to tell CodeDeploy waht to do.
 Whichi intiles anywah writign Bash Scripts ;) so we solved nothing in essenc.

 But I want you to understand this difference, which is sattle, nobody talsk about thus create confusion.
 Meaninig if you are happy with the `User data` section, just use that and be happy.
-If you want to do it the Hispter way, lets go throught the missery toghether.
+If you or someoen alse on top of you wants to do it the Hispter way, then you'll have to learn how to do it the CodeDeploy way.